CME211/notes/lecture-13/cxx-containers-map-set.md

   auto mnames = ReadNames("../dist.male.first");

-  // Create set of strings 'common' to store the intersection std::set<std::string> common; // Default constructor
+  // Create set of strings 'common' to store the intersection std::set<std::string> common; // Default set constructor

   // For more algorithms see http://en.cppreference.com/w/cpp/algorithm
   // Here we use set intersection algorithm: